UCLA Samueli COVID-19 Information

 Q: What happens if my students have to miss a class or an exam?

-A: With the return to in-person instruction, there is likely to be an uptick in students missing class due to isolation and quarantine protocols.
+A: As we return to campus, there is likely to be an uptick in students missing class due to isolation and quarantine protocols.
 The prospect of missing class time, projects or assessments can be daunting, and we’d never want our students to attend in-person events with COVID-19 symptoms for fear of missing a class or an exam.
 If our students do not feel well and are exhibiting COVID-19-related symptoms, they should stay home and rest.
 As faculty members, we should be committed to accommodating students who cannot be in class for these reasons through video or audio streaming or recordings, makeup assignments and assessments, alternative projects or other means.

 Q: How can I best support students who request special accommodations?